If you’re going to say “I do”, here are some things you might want to do.

 Save for college.

-If you plan to raise children, it’s never too soon to start saving for college.
+If you plan to raise children, it’s never too soon to start.
 You can do it a little at a time, a little per month.
 You can open a college savings account using different investment vehicles – stocks, funds, or investments with lower risks.
 529 plans in particular offer you some fine tax breaks.

-You need disability and life insurance.
+If you are under 40, you may not have any kind of disability or life insurance.
 You may feel you don’t need it yet.
 However, getting a policy early can be cost-efficient: if you buy a term life policy (or even a permanent life policy) when you are young and healthy, chances are you will pay less expensive premiums than people in their 40s and 50s who may be obese, diabetic, heavy smokers or drinkers.

 Communicate to avoid surprises.